websanova/websanova.github.io/_posts/2015-08-27-creating-a-new-package-in-laravel-5-part-3-config-and-asset-publishing.md

 ## Force Publishing and Groups

-When we are testing your package, particularly with migrations you may need to publish your package multiple times.
+When we are testing a package, particularly with migrations you may need to publish your package multiple times.
 You can use the `--force` option in this case.
 Just be careful with it's usage as it will overwrite all local changes in the app.

 ~~~
  > php artisan vendor:publish --force